OuhscBbmc/BbmcResources/instructions/github.md

 ### Populate Repo

-Paste this block into a new issue called *Add skeleton*:
+Paste this block into a new issue called *Add skeleton*.
+This issue can be created by anyone on the CDW team.
+Replace the placeholders in curly braces with the project-specific values.
 ```
 Copy repo skeleton from [RAnalysisSkeleton](https://github.com/wibeasley/RAnalysisSkeleton):
 - [ ] `analysis/` (including report example)